AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

    ![](assets/dynamic-chat-overview-2.png)

-1. Choose your new language (second language is optional) and click **Save**.
+1. Choose your new language (second language is optional) and click **[!UICONTROL Save]**.

    ![](assets/dynamic-chat-overview-3.png)

    >[!NOTE]
    >
-   >There are a few dozen languages to choose from, however, Dynamic Chat only supports the following: English, French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
+   >There are a few dozen languages to choose from, however, [!DNL Dynamic Chat] only supports the following: English, French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.

 When you update the language, everything in the app itself changes except for the words you've personally populated (e.g., stream responses).

-## Limits in Dynamic Chat {#limits-in-dynamic-chat}
+## Limits in [!DNL Dynamic Chat] {#limits-in-dynamic-chat}

 <table>
   <th>Parameter</th>